3 Ways Yoga can Help You

 “There is nothing in a caterpillar that tells you it’s going to be a butterfly”. – R. Buckmister Fuller

-Everything changes always.
-We can count on that.
+We all know the cardinal rule: Everything changes always.
+Yup, We can definitely count on that, for the seeming better or worse.
 Everything in nature moves in cycles and waves.

 And even though we intuitively know that, change can be hard to readily and easily accept and embrace.

-Let’s face it, this has been a tough year – if not for you directly, then for many of your friends, family and loved ones.
-Whether your thriving or surviving, literally everyone is being effected in some way, shape or form.
+Let’s face it, this has been a tough few years – if not for you directly, then for many of your friends, family and loved ones.
+Whether you’re thriving or surviving, literally everyone is being effected in some way, shape or form.

 Relationships are shifting, and what we’ve counted on as solid up until now – the ground many of us stand on – has been fully shaken.
 The future can feel sometimes dauntingly uncertain.

 Many of us are asking ourselves how to be ok, how to find balance and connection, how to overcome stress and overwhelm, how to BE in relation to this wild moment in time.

 Every challenge and change offers us the opportunity for transformation or trauma.
 Sometimes both!

 So how can Yoga help us Thrive in Uncertainty?